jueduilingdu/Sports-Video-Captioning/README.md

 # Sports-Video-Captioning
 "Sports video captioning by attentive motion representation based hierarchical recurrent neural networks", in MMSports' 18

-We provide the dataset of Sports Video Captioning Dataset-Volleyball.
+We provide the dataset of Sports Video Captioning Dataset-Volleyball (Due to the confidental limit, the coda and dataset currently are not available).

 If you use this dataset for your research, please cite:

 Sports video captioning by attentive motion representation based hierarchical recurrent neural networks, https://dl.acm.org/citation.cfm?id=3265851,